mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

 ## Toggle between light and dark mode

-Use the hook, `useColorScheme`, to read and update the user selected mode:
+The `useColorScheme` hook lets you read and update the user selected mode:

 ```jsx
 import {